Windows 10 editions: S mode

 Since 2018, OEMs can ship Windows 10 Home and Pro in a feature-limited variation named S mode which evolved from the discontinued Windows 10 S. Organizations employing Windows 10 Enterprise or Windows 10 Education can make use of S mode too.
 S mode is a feature-limited edition of Windows 10 designed primarily for low-end devices in the education market.
 It has a faster initial setup and login process, and allows devices to be provisioned using a USB drive with the "Set Up School PCs" app.

+Changes

-With the exception of the Microsoft Teams desktop client which was made available for S mode in April 2019, the installation of software (both Universal Windows Platform (UWP) and Windows API apps) is only possible through the Microsoft Store, and command line programs or shells (even from Microsoft Store) are not allowed.
+With the exception of the Microsoft Teams desktop client (which was made available for S mode in April 2019), the installation of software (both Universal Windows Platform (UWP) and Windows API apps) is only possible through the Microsoft Store, and built-in and Microsoft Store-obtained command line programs or shells cannot be run in this mode.
 System settings are locked to allow only Microsoft Edge as the default web browser with Bing as its search engine.
 The operating system may be switched out of S mode using the Microsoft Store for free.
 However, once S Mode is turned off, it cannot be re-enabled.
-All Windows 10 devices in S mode include a free one-year subscription to Minecraft: Education Edition.
 Critics have compared the edition to Windows RT, and have considered it to be an alternative to ChromeOS.